-18. If any force limitation agreement was contemplated, a m practical method of ensuring effective verification in the A geographical conditions which could be encountered (especially U in the winter months), could be to position observers at H strategic points on the few routes which lead into the Northern parts of the Leningrad Military District and also on the existing airstrips(1).
-Whether or not it would be worth NATO's , while to try to negotiate such a measure in view of the fact that a force limitation agreement would only be necessary to mitigate E a potential threat to Northern Norway via Sweden alone, is for consideration by the Working Group.
-The fact that this potential threat to Northern Norway can only be decreased at the expense of increasing the potential threat to the Central and Northern Regions would also have to be taken into account.
+18. If any force limitation agreement was contemplated, a practical method of ensuring effective verification in the geographical conditions which could be encountered (especially in the winter months), could be to position observers at strategic points on the few routes which lead into the Northern parts of the Leningrad Military District and also on the existing airstrips.
+Whether or not it would be worth NATO's while to try to negotiate such a measure in view of the fact that a force limitation agreement would only be necessary to mitigate a potential threat to Northern Norway via Sweden alone, is for consideration by the appropriate NATO Authorities.